 Final thoughts on capitalism

 Too much trust in the future facilitated the 2008 Credit Crunch.
-It now appears that trust is returning, at least if global stock markets are anything to go by.
-But the wheels of the capitalist machine are not being oiled to the extent that they might be.
+Trust is returning, at least if global stock markets are anything to go by, but the wheels of the capitalist machine are not being oiled to the extent that they might be.
 This is manifesting itself in conditions of low productivity and growth, and associated political and social upheaval.
 The status quo is pushing against the orthodoxy of our capitalist religion and that makes us uneasy because we all have so much riding on an economically prosperous future.